 Have you found white fuzzy mold growing on your seedlings?
-This is a fairly common issue for those who start their own plants from seeds.
+This is a fairly common issue for those who start their plants from seeds.
 Most of us plant our seeds and take care to keep the seedlings moist, but that can cause the white fuzzy mold to appear on them.

 Luckily, the mold is an easy thing to fix.
 Chances are, you are causing the mold by watering too much.
-Don't water your plants-to-be unless the seedlings really need it.
+Don't water your plants-to-be unless the seedlings need it.
 It is easy to get into a routine of just giving them a quick watering every day or so "just to be sure," but this can sometimes do more harm than good.
 Check the soil's moisture with your finger; only water if the soil is dry.
 That simple check can help you stop the white fuzzy mold from growing.

 Rethink how much you water when you do water.
 You may need to cut down on the amount of water you put on each seedling—another way to reduce white fuzzy mold for healthier seedlings.

 Another thing that can help kill off the mold and prevent it from growing is to increase the airflow around your seedlings.
 You can do this by having a fan running nearby for at least a few hours a day.
 Not only does this help prohibit fungal growth, but it also results in sturdier seedlings.

 Finally, if at all possible, consider a system that lets you water from the bottom of the seedling container.
 This not only encourages the roots to grow deeper.
 It also helps alleviate mold and fungus because the surface of the soil is not constantly moist, so it cannot grow.

 Once you do one or all of those things, you can remove the white mold from your seedlings.
 Gently scrape it away with a knife or spoon.